 Two systems of euro-payments

-So far, RT1 has more members, 75 to be exact, but it is a closed, membership fee-based system controlled by investment banks, with strict testing deadlines.
+So far, RT1 has more members, 75 to be exact, but it is a closed, membership fee-based payment system controlled by investment banks, with strict testing deadlines.
 TIPS, on the other hand, does not charge any membership fees and could potentially be open to all banks.

 The key difference is the indirect model available for TIPS.
 It requires the use of the TARGET2 settlement account in the European Central Bank (ECB) but does not require the account to belong to a payment service provider (PSP) or a payment initiation service provider (PISP).
 Particularly in the light of PSD2 regulations, smaller banks or fintechs may seek partnerships with a sponsoring bank that has an account in the TARGET2 (T2) system.
 As a result, the scope of TIPS can be much broader than that of RT1, especially given the role of new payment market players in serving the underbanked.